YAMATO

 53" long x 14

-tall x 9 wide $8,540 shipping and insurance in the USA is included.
+tall x 9 wide $8,540 shipping and insurance

-Other countries, $600 flat rate.
+included.
+Other places: $600 flat rate.
+This model is

 built per commission only.
 We require only